Frequently Asked Questions

 What if I haven’t been granted a scholarship?
 Can I still join NROTC?

 Absolutely.
 If a student hasn’t been granted a scholarship, he or she can join the NROTC college program, and will be required to do everything a scholarship student does.
 College program students (students that don’t have scholarships) do not go on summer training.
-College Program students have improved chances of picking up a scholarship since they demonstrated their motivation and desire by joining the NROTC program without any guaranties.
+By demonstrating their motivation by joining the NROTC program without any guarantees, College Program students have improved chances of picking up a scholarship.
 The College Program students are reviewed for scholarship selection twice a year.
-The granting of a scholarship is based upon the student’s grades and military aptitude in NROTC.
+Selection is based upon the student’s grades and overall aptitude in the program.

-Can I join NROTC if I am or plan on pursuing a non-Nursing degree at Northeastern University?
+Can I join NROTC if I am or plan on pursuing a degree at Northeastern University?